What is ARPA (ARPA)?

 TLDR

-ARPA is a decentralized blockchain network that provides verifiable, privacy-preserving computation as foundational infrastructure for Web3.
+ARPA (ARPA) is a decentralized blockchain infrastructure project focused on providing verifiable, privacy-preserving computation and secure randomness for Web3 applications.

-2. Core Technology – The network is powered by Secure Multi-Party Computation (MPC) and threshold BLS signature schemes to guarantee correctness and privacy.
+2. Threshold Cryptography – The network is powered by a decentralized threshold BLS signature scheme, enabling secure and verifiable operations.

 Deep Dive